a) Basis of preparation

 Intangible assets are recorded at the consideration paid for

-Intangible assets are amortised over their estimated
+Intangible assets are amortised on a systematic basis over the best

-useful lives on a straight-line basis, commencing from the date the asset is
+estimate of their useful lives, commencing from the date the asset is

 other-than-temporary diminution in value, determined separately for

 each individual investment.
 The reduction in the carrying amount is

 reversed when there is a rise in the value of the investment or if the

 reasons for the reduction no longer exist.
 Any reduction in the

 carrying amount and any reversal in such reductions are charged or